mjkim0727/Diamond-icon-theme/README.md

-# Diamond-icon-theme
+# Eureka-icon-theme

-One UI 5 Style icon theme
+One UI 6 Style icon theme

 ## Based on